-Any website with a login page is a target, but the following are the most commonly attacked pages via brute-force:
+Any website with a login page is a target, but the following are the most commonly attacked pages:

 Username and Passwords

-Most attacks rely on a dictionary of the most commonly used usernames and passwords and try all of them.
+Most attacks rely on a dictionary of the most commonly used usernames and passwords and tries all of them.
 They also permutate

 entries related to the web site domain and content to increase their success.

-We have a few blog posts with more information about it, but these are the top used passwords:
+We have a few blog posts with more information about this, but these are the top used passwords:

 admin 123456 password 12345678 666666 111111 1234567 qwerty siteadmin administrator root 123123 123321 1234567890 letmein123 test123 demo123 pass123 123qwe qwe123 654321 loveyou adminadmin123

-And that is just a few entries.
+And these are just a few entries.
 Most attacks try thousands of password combinations.